frvnzz/AutoCare_Tracker/README.md

 # AutoCareTracker

 AutoCareTracker is an Android app for tracking car maintenance records.
+This Project was created for the course Mobile Coding during the third semester of the Bachelor's Programme 'Creative Computing' at the UAS St. Pölten

 ## Features